pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 - count (Integer): Number of messages.
 Default/max 100.
 - start (Integer): Start timetoken (exclusive).
 - end (Integer): End timetoken (inclusive).
 - reverse (Boolean): true traverses from oldest first.
 Default false.
-Ignored if both start and end are provided (results start with newest).
+Ignored if both start and end are provided (messages return newest-first).
-- http_sync (Boolean): Default false (async).
-If true, returns array of envelopes; sync returns Envelope.
-- include_token (Boolean): Include per-message timetoken in envelopes.
+- include_token (Boolean): Include per-message timetokens.
 Default false.
-- include_meta (Boolean): Include meta from publish.
+- include_meta (Boolean): Include meta set at publish time.
 Default false.
+- http_sync (Boolean): Default false (async future; use value).
+If true, returns array of envelopes.
+Sync returns Envelope.
-- callback (Lambda): Called for each envelope; for async, call value on Envelope (blocks).
+- callback (Lambda): Called for each envelope.
+For async, call value to retrieve Envelope.

-Tip: Messages are always returned sorted ascending by time. reverse affects which end of a >count interval to start from.
+Tip: Messages are returned in ascending time. reverse determines which end of the interval to start from when the interval contains more than count messages.

 ### Sample code